giovanafaria/password-generator/README.md

-# password-generator
+# Password Generator
-Generates random and strong passwords
+Generates random and strong passwords of any length based on user preferences and copies to clipboard.